 - a.
 The requirements pertaining to purchases and securing bids on purchases made from public tax funds shall be observed when purchases are made from internal funds, except that: - 1.
-School board approval of internal account vouchers is not required unless specifically provided for by school board rule. - 2.
-School board requirements for internal funds may be more strict than requirements for tax funds (Rule 6A-1.091, F.A.C.). - b.
-If possible, purchases of the same or a similar nature to be used in more than one school should be combined and purchased only after approval of the school board (Rule 6A-1.091, F.A.C.).
+District school board approval of internal account vouchers is not required unless specifically mandated by district school board rules. - 2.
+District school board requirements for internal funds may be stricter than requirements for tax funds (Rule 6A-1.091, F.A.C.). - b.
+If possible, purchases of the same or a similar nature to be used in more than one school should be combined and purchased only after approval of the district school board (Rule 6A-1.091, F.A.C.).